Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System

-In addition, a 3D printed three-finger waterproof gripper is attached to the end of the continuum manipulator.
-This gripper uses an under-actuated design similar to the one proposed in \cite{tlegenov2014underactuatedgripper}, with a single motor actuating three 2-DoF fingers simultaneously via a 3D printed worm gear.
+In addition, a 3D printed three-finger gripper is attached to the end of the continuum manipulator.
+This gripper, shown in Fig. \ref{fig:gripper-schematic}, uses an under-actuated design similar to the one proposed in \cite{tlegenov2014underactuatedgripper}, with a single motor actuating three 2-DoF fingers simultaneously via a 3D printed worm gear.
+This gear meshes with two spur gears to actuate the first DoF of the finger through a four-bar mechanism.
 The second DoF of each finger is actuated passively through the use of a stainless steel extension spring.
 The use of a worm gear allows for relatively high torque output and a simpler assembly when compared with a tendon driven under-actuated gripper.
 The servo motor casing is completely sealed via epoxy, and an O-ring ensures water will not leak through the motor shaft.
 The 3D printed and stainless steel components can be exposed to water, which means the entire gripper can be submerged without the need for a special housing.
+It should be noted that the printed components will absorb water over time, and prolonged exposure or use in large depth may compromise the integrity of the part; however, the proposed prototype has worked well in experiments for short periods of time in shallow water, suggesting a sufficient degree of water resistance.
 The motor connects to the rest of the motors and motor controller via a long waterproof cable, potted at the point of entry to ensure the arm enclosure stays sealed.
 While the actuation of the gripper is not considered in the kinematic control algorithm proposed in this paper, it is integrated in the experiments for verisimilitude of a real grasping task.